fbpx

 Your ears are your tools - protect them!

-Music festival season is in full swing in Montreal, a city renowned for its cultural dynamism and outdoor events.
-For aspiring sound engineers, this is an exciting time, but you need to be careful to protect yourself, especially when your ears are actually your tools of the trade.
+Music festival season is in full swing in Montreal, a city renowned for its vibrant culture and outdoor events.
+For aspiring sound engineers, this is an exciting time of year, but you need to be careful to protect your ears, which are actually your tools for the job.

 So why is it so important to take care of your hearing health?
 Let's take a popularized look at this important issue.